King's Norton Cinema

 2 people favorited this theater

-The Kings Norton Cinema opened on 16th September 1938.
+Located in the King’s Norton district in the south of Birmingham.
+The King’s Norton Cinema opened on 16th September 1938.
 It was an imposing red-brick building with the wide marble steps leading to the entrance and built (oddly) at one end of an English village green.
 Unusually, seating and carpeting in both the stalls and the small circle were of a light green colour.
 Along with wall lighting, the cinema was lit by a series of decorative grills in the ceiling which stretched the width of the cinema.
 The cinema had a large orchestra pit at the base of a very imposing oblong proscenium arch, complemented by what seemed huge traveller curtains.

 Just login to your account and subscribe to this theater